helloturbine/turbine-docs/docs/records/purchase_orders.md

 For companies that have a parent SKU with many sizes to consider when creating purchase orders, each size must be added as an individual line item.
 This is important to Turbine's accurate costing analysis.

 You can add individual sizes to the line items via our UI.
 If order many line items, we recommend leveraging our [Bulk Upload](/records/purchase_orders#creating-a-purchase-order) method for cutting a PO.

+### Are only the items with a green check considered received?

+A green check signifies that all items in the order have been fully received.
+If there is a numerical value in the 'Received' column without a green check, it indicates that the Purchase Order (PO) has not been fully received.
+The number represents the quantity received out of the total ordered.

+### What is the difference between the Price and Projected Landed Costs per Unit?

+The difference between Price and Projected Landed Costs per Unit encompasses Freight Shipments and Other Charges, if applicable.
+The Projected Landed Cost per Unit is populated solely when Freight Shipments or Other Charges are associated with a PO.